 How Much to Pay Nanny/Babysitter

 The cost of hiring full-time or part-time childcare is quite high for working moms.
-The average rate of a nanny, babysitting, or daycare is especially high in high costs areas.
 On average most nannies will charge and ask for a pay rate from $15 per hour to $ 30 per hour per child.
 The same translates to $1800/month per child to $ 4500 per month per child for a nanny or a babysitter depending on several factors.

 Unlike the set rate for daycare, you can negotiate the pay rate of your nanny or babysitter.
 You can both agree on a more favorable rate which to pay your nanny for a babysitter.

-If you need to know how to pay your nanny or babysitter, look at their qualifications.
 A qualified nanny or babysitter can ask for a minimum of $ 30 per hour depending on location and the workload that you have.
 On the high side, qualified nannies can charge as high as $ 40 per hour.

 Read: Minimal Requirements to Check when Hiring a Nanny

-2. Babysitters are Expensive in High-Cost Area
+2. Location- Babysitters are Expensive in High-Cost Area

 However, in low-cost areas such as Indiana, Dayton, Ohio, Pennsylvania, Memphis, Anniston, Amarillo or Oklahoma, you can pay a nanny a salary of between $ 15 and $20 per hour per child.
-Therefore the area you live in and the average for that area will guide you when you are figuring out how much to pay your nanny or babysitter.
+The area you live in and the average for that area will guide you when you are figuring out how much to pay your nanny or babysitter.

 The more work that your nanny or babysitter has to do for you and your household, the more pay they will demand.
-For instance, if you have multiple kids, you will pay more than a working mom who only has one kid for babysitting.
-Nannies will charge you a rate per child.
+Nannies will charge you a rate per child.For instance, if you have multiple kids, you will pay more than a working mom who only has one kid for babysitting.

 Also if you require your nanny or babysitter to undertake other chores such as housekeeping etc., they will charge more for this service than they would were they only do baby care alone.
 Therefore consider how much work you are giving your nanny or babysitter and it will guide you on the rate you need to pay them.

-4. Full-time Nanny Charge Higher than Part-time/Hourly
+4. Demand- Full-time vs Part-time/Hourly

 The arrangement for which you are engaging your nanny or babysitter will be factored into the cost of your childcare.
 Salaries for full-time nannies will always be lower in comparison with part-time.
 It’s very common for the hourly going rate for nannies and babysitters to be higher when it’s fewer than 40 hours per week.

 When you engage your nanny for instance from Tuesday to Friday, they may not be able to find another job that’s 8 hours on Monday.
 As a result, they will want a paycheck that represents full-time work or closer.
+An average rate for full time nanny in the USA is $ 200 per week.

 Therefore look at the hours or days you are engaging your nanny or babysitter and factor in this element when setting up a pay or salary rate for them.
+In your calculations, look at how many hours your nanny will not be working for you and try to compensate because they may not find something else to fill these hours up.

+The age of your child will help you know which rate is normal and reasonable for your nanny or babysitter.
 You will pay more for infants or young babies compared to older kids.
 Even in daycare, the rate for the infant class is higher than for those other classes.
-The minimum rate for an infant nanny or daycare is $180 per week.

 You can opt to pay your nannies cash or on the book with or without a payroll system.
 When you pay your nanny off the book, you do not pay taxes.
 You’ll find that many nannies ask for a higher wage when being paid over the table to account for the taxes.